 Figure 2.
 Theoretical condition for the formation of double high waters illustrated for the addition of a sixth diurnal (D6) harmonic to a semi-diurnal D2 tide.
-The y-axis is the ratio of the amplitudes of the harmonic to the principal tide.
-The x-axis is the time difference between the minimum in D6 and the maximum in D2(plus D1 in the case of the observations).
+The y axis is the ratio of the amplitudes of the harmonic to the principal tide.
+The x axis is the time difference between the minimum in D6 and the maximum in D2 (plus D1 in the case of the observations).
 The solid curve shows the critical value of b/a for the formation of double high waters according to the analytical solution (Eq.
-(6) in text).
+6 in text).
 The dotted curve is an exact numerical solution to the problem.
 The points show values of b/a and φ at Port Ellen.
-Points have been plotted as solid circles for tides where there is a double high water is observed.
+Points have been plotted as solid circles for tides where there is a double high water, grey filled circles where there is a stand in the tide near high water and open circles when neither a stand nor a double high water is observed.